 The first is your torso length.
 A women’s day pack is designed to sit properly on a torso length of 15-20 inches.
 REI has a great guide to measure your back properly that you should check out before you finalize your choice.
 That also means that for some men a woman’s daypack might be a better fit.

 If you are a taller woman with a torso length pushing 20 inches or more you will probably be more comfortable in a unisex pack.
 Many of the day packs designed for women also come in a unisex design and that generally just means a longer torso.
 So go ahead and take a gander at the list below for alternate sizing.

 And if you are a petite woman, you might be happier with one of the Osprey Packs below that have two sizes to accommodate different torso lengths.
 These are the perfect backpacks for petite women.

 Some companies also design the waist belt with a woman’s hips in mind.
 Face it, we have a few more curves than the average male.
 A little extra padding where the waist belt rubs against your hips can significantly increase your comfort.

 And then there’s the shoulder straps.
 The best hiking daypacks for women feature straps that will not smoosh “the girls” when your pack is loaded.
 Of course some of the unisex day packs also fit this way, but not all.

 You want it big enough to carry everything you need.
-But don’t go bigger because I truly believe that the amount of stuff you carry will expand to fit the space you have and next thing you know you are carrying a 30 pound pack for a 2 hour hike.
+But don’t go bigger because I truly believe that the amount of stuff you carry will expand to fit the space you have and next thing you know you are carrying a heavy 30 pound pack for a 2 hour hike.